HappyGoFishing/suckless/README.md

 # Personal builds of suckless projects.
-## (I have switched to wayland now so I don't really use any of this anymore)
+## (I have switched to wayland now so I don't use any of this anymore)